aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/document-builder-overview/using-documentbuilder-to-modify-a-document/_index.md

 The navigation is performed inside the current story of the current section.
 That is, if you moved the cursor to the primary header of the first section, then paragraphIndex specifies the index of the paragraph inside that header of that section.

 When paragraphIndex is greater than or equal to 0, it specifies an index from the beginning of the section with 0 being the first paragraph.
 When paragraphIndex is less than 0, it specifies an index from the end of the section with -1 being the last paragraph.
 The character index can currently only be specified as 0 to move to the beginning of the paragraph or -1 to move to the end of the paragraph.
-The following code example shows how to move a cursor position to the specified paragraph.
+The following code example demonstrates how to move a cursor position to the specified paragraph.
 You can download the template file of this example from [here](https://github.com/aspose-words/Aspose.Words-for-Java/blob/master/Examples/src/main/resources/com/aspose/words/examples/programming_documents/document/DocumentBuilderMoveToParagraph/DocumentBuilder.doc).

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-document-DocumentBuilderMoveToParagraph-1.java" >}}